jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 What about ‘system wide’ things that can be accessed from anywhere?
 It can be reached from embedded globalities, which disobeys the rule just defined.
 If it’s really system wide, then you simply embed a globality by linking to the shared instance of a module.

 But what if it’s less system wide?
-In that case it seems that a deep globality has access to a shallower globality… << I’ll figure out later >>
+In that case it seems that a deep globality has access to a shallower globality... << I’ll figure out later >>

 If a globality is declared public, it becomes a sub module in the Sigma module.